Ambassador Kelly C. Degnan

 Bilateral Economic Relations

-The U.S. and Georgia seek to identify opportunities for U.S. businesses to invest in Georgia, and for both countries to sell goods and services to each other.
+The United States and Georgia seek to identify opportunities for U.S. businesses to invest in Georgia, and for both countries to sell goods and services to each other.
 They have signed a bilateral investment treaty and a bilateral trade and investment framework agreement.
-Georgia can export many products duty-free to the U.S. under the Generalized System of Preferences program.
-Through a high-level trade and investment dialogue, the two countries have discussed a range of options to improve economic cooperation and bilateral trade, including the possibility of a free trade agreement.
-They have also discussed ways to improve Georgia’s business climate to attract more investment, underscoring the importance of continued improvements in rule of law, respect for labor rights, and protecting intellectual property rights.
+Georgia can export many products duty-free to the United States under the Generalized System of Preferences program.
+Through a high-level trade and investment dialogue, the two countries have discussed a range of options to improve economic cooperation and bilateral trade.
+They have also discussed ways to improve Georgia’s business climate to attract more investment, underscoring the importance of continued improvements in rule of law, respect for labor rights and effective implementation of newly passed labor reforms, protecting intellectual property rights, and resolving business disputes in a transparent and timely manner.
+From 2006 to 2011, a Millennium Challenge Corporation Compact helped promote Georgian enterprise and economic growth through investments in physical infrastructure.
+From 2013 to 2019, the MCC helped support Georgia’s education reform through a second compact.